 In those experiments, subjects were tempted to make certain speech errors in the following way: Immediately before they spoke a pair of target words, they had to silently read a priming list of word pairs that sounded alike the speech error intended by the experimenters.
 The priming lists and the pairs of target words were designed so that, with high probability, nonwords in the one experiment (Baars, Motley, & MacKay, 1975) and taboo words in the other experiment (Motley, Camden, & Baars, 1982) should be produced as slips of the tongue.
 But both did not happen.
 The authors, and also Levelt (1995), concluded from these results that both the utterance of nonsense and the utterance of taboo words was timely suppressed by an internal pre-articulatory monitoring.

 First, we can say: If a pre-articulatory monitoring happened in these experiments, it did not happen during overt speech, but before.
 Therefore, these experiments do not provide evidence for the internal feedback loop to work during overt speech.
 But do the reported observations provide any evidence for an internal pre-articulatory monitoring at all?
-The lexical bias, i.e., the fact that often wrong words, but rarely nonwords are produced with slips of the tongue, is simply explicable in the framework of the model proposed by Engelkamp and Rummer (1999) (see Section 1.2): The articulation of all familiar words is represented in the brain by speaking programs, but there are no speaking programs for nonwords, thus the articulation of a nonword requires to control the speech movements by putting together speaking programs of syllables or phonemes in the correct order, which rarely happens in everyday talking (in such exceptions, actually a kind of phonological encoding takes place).
+The lexical bias, i.e., the fact that often wrong words, but rarely nonwords are produced with slips of the tongue,can easily be explained in the framework of the model proposed by Engelkamp and Rummer (1999) (see Section 1.2): The articulation of all familiar words is represented in the brain by speech motor programs, but there are no such programs for nonwords; thus the production of a nonword requires the fragmentation and/or re-combination of motor programs, which might be more effortful for the brain and therefore not as likely as the confusion of two complete motor programs.